 MGE voluntarily participates in two statewide environmental performance programs.
 MGE has achieved the highest designations from both programs.

-- MGE is the only electric utility in Wisconsin to be awarded the highest participating level in the Wisconsin Department of Natural Resources’ (WDNR) environmental leadership program, Green Tier, and is one of only seven Wisconsin companies to achieve the “Tier 2” level.
+- MGE is the only electric utility in Wisconsin to be awarded the highest participating level in the Wisconsin Department of Natural Resources’ (DNR) environmental leadership program, Green Tier, and is one of only eight Wisconsin companies to achieve the “Tier 2” level.

 As a participant in the highest level of the Green Tier program, MGE’s EMS is required to be aligned with ISO 14001, an internationally recognized EMS, to manage our operational environmental impacts, opportunities and risks.